-It was that novel that provided me confidence in my ability to write.
-During that same period I penned numerous articles for local and regional publications and garnered by-lines.
-The Salt Lake Tribune's publisher recognized my skill at writing travel articles and periodically gave me the front page in their Sunday Travel Section.
+It was that novel that provided confidence in my ability to write.
+During that same period I penned numerous articles for local and regional Utah publications and garnered by-lines.
+The Salt Lake Tribune's publisher recognized my skill at writing travel articles and ocasionally gave me the front page in the Tribune's Sunday Travel Section.
 Utah Holiday Magazine published several of my articles.
 Expression Magazine provided me my first interview based article on Utah artist, Margret Card.
 Utah Business asked me write a piece on Salt Lake City's economic loss when the Rolling Stones concert that could have been held at the University of Utah Football Stadium was declined by our civic leaders.
 I was sent to Boulder to gather data related to the associated economic loss to Salt Lake City.
-I had the pleasure of interviewing Chip Davis, founder of Mannheim Steamroller for The Event, and I believe that was the best piece I'd written during that period.
+In December 1993 had the pleasure and honor of interviewing Chip Davis, founder of Mannheim Steamroller for The Event.
+I believe that was the best piece I had written during that period.
 It was published in The Event and in Penthouse.
-Most articles included my photographs.
-I will always thank Tom McCarthy, Salt Lake Tribune publisher for recognizing my writing skills and giving me the opportunity to become a published author.
+Chip Davis sent me a wonderful complimentary letter, thanking me.
+Most articles included my photography.
+I will always thank Thomas McCarthy, Salt Lake Tribune publisher for recognizing my writing skills and giving me the opportunity to become a published author.
 Thank you, Tom!

-During this period of time I also began ascending the corporate ladder and it was not difficult to comprehend which provided a greater return on my investment of time.
-In the corporate world I had all the writing experience one could ask for; press releases, business related articles, company directives, manuals, etc., I wrote prolifically as I progressed up that corporate ladder.
-I realized my writing skills were paying off in a different way than I'd previously thought possible and I didn't have to schlep books.
+During this period, I also began ascending the corporate ladder and it was not difficult to comprehend which provided a greater return on my investment of time.
+In the corporate world I had all the writing experience one could ask for; press releases, business related articles, company directives, manuals, memorandums, etc., I wrote prolifically as I progressed up that corporate ladder, and realized my writing skills were paying off in a different way than I' had previously thought possible, and I didn't have to schlep books.

-The outcome of writing and creating management training manuals for one of America's largest companies resulted in the creation of the material I relied on as I wrote and independently published my first marketable book, Successful Management 101; The Manager's Manual, available on Amazon.
-The second edition is scheduled for release in September 2020, but COVID has pushed that to 2021.
+The outcome of writing and creating management training manuals for one of America's largest companies resulted in the creation of the material I relied on as I wrote and published my first marketable book, Successful Management 101; The Manager's Manual, available on Amazon.
+The second edition is scheduled for release in late-2023.

 In 2018 I found another original manuscripts, Blizzard in Miami.
 It had been packed in a trunk in 1985 when I moved my family to Holladay.
-Contrary to what I believed for the past thirty-plus years, both books that had been lost for three decades are good content, worthy of editing and improving.
-I have transferring Bad Timing from analog to digital and edited during that process.
-I am also in the final stages of finishing a small book of poetry and prose, Love & Disdain. that I plan to release in 2021.
+Contrary to what I believed for the past thirty-plus years, both books that had been lost for three decades have good content, worthy of editing and improving.
+I have begun transferring Bad Timing from analog to digital and began editing during that process.
+I am also in the final stages of finishing a book of poetry and prose, Love & Disdain. that is intended for a 2023 release.